CUP Experiment – Phase 2

 - For general advice, especially for students and advisors, please refer to the Office of the First Year major exploration content.
 This site includes links to pages with “roadmaps” for each department, a list of good subjects for exploration, and general advice for the major selection process.
 If you have not recently updated your roadmap or suggested exploration subjects, you are encouraged to do so now.

-- As we did last year, OVC will provide a “Guide to Grading and Credit Limits for First Year Students” with specific guidelines for advisors regarding how the experiment for the students entering during the fall of 2019 will play out.
-This guide will be included in the first-year advisor handbook and will be made available digitally on the Office of the First Year website.
+- As we did last year, OVC provided a “Guide to Grading and Credit Limits for First Year Students” with specific guidelines for advisors regarding how the experiment for the students entering during the fall of 2019 will play out.
+This guide was included in the first-year advisor handbook.

 Things to Keep in Mind

 - It is vital that advisors, academic staff, and faculty continue to enforce the appropriate prerequisites and ensure that the listed prerequisites for their subjects are accurate.
 While we are eager for students to explore potential intellectual options, they should do so at an appropriate academic level given their educational background.
 While first-year students may claim that they have the required knowledge, they need time to adjust to the pace and pressure of MIT and will be less likely to do so if permitted to take advanced classes.
-We are working with the Registrar’s Office to simplify the prerequisite enforcement process and we will send detailed instructions prior to the first day of the Fall 2019 semester.
+Instructors may access self-service prerequisite reports through WebSIS.

 Call for First-Year Discovery (FYD) Subjects